Characterization of the quantum state of top quark pairs produced in proton-proton collisions at $\sqrt{s}$ = 13 TeV using the beam and helicity bases: Abstract

 The results are compared to the values predicted by the standard model using the Monte Carlo simulated samples described in Ref.~\cite{CMS-TOP-23-007}.
 These predictions are obtained using the matrix element (ME) event generator \POWHEG \textsc{v2}~\cite{Nason:2004rx,Frixione:2007vw,Frixione:2007nw} subsequently combined with the parton shower simulation from \PYTHIA8.240 \cite{Sjostrand:2014zea}, using the underlying event tune CP5~\cite{CP5}.
 For these predictions we evaluate the ME scale and parton distribution function (PDF) uncertainties.
 In addition, the measured coefficients in the beam basis are compared to the predictions obtained using \PWGHRW7.1~\cite{Bahr:2008pv} with tune CH3~\cite{CMS:2020dqt}, and \MINPYT, a \ttbar sample at next-to-next-to-leading order (NNLO) QCD generated with \POWHEG \MINNLO~\cite{Mazzitelli_2021} in combination with the CP5 \PYTHIA tune.
 Tabulated results for all figures, including the \tptcth measurements, are provided in the HEPData record for this analysis~\cite{hepdata}.

 {\tolerance=20000 In Fig.~\ref{results_coeffs_beambasis} we present the measured spin correlation coefficients in the beam basis in \ttmcth and \tptcth bins.
 The statistical uncertainties shown as the inner error bars dominate and nearly coincide with the total uncertainties shown as the outer error bars.
-The measured values are in good agreement with the various simulations, whose predictions are similar.
-The corresponding results for the helicity basis can be found in Ref.~\cite{CMS-TOP-23-007}. }
+From $\chi^2$ tests comparing measured coefficients to the various predictions, the $p$-values range between 0.22--0.34 (0.70--0.79) for the \ttmcth (\tptcth) measurements, indicating agreement in all cases.
+These $p$-values are obtained taking into account the full experimental covariance matrix.
+The corresponding coefficients for the helicity basis can be found in Ref.~\cite{CMS-TOP-23-007}. }

 The uncertainties in the observables derived from the polarization and spin correlation coefficients are evaluated using pseudo-experiments, which are generated by sampling from a multivariate normal distribution defined by the measured central values and the covariance matrix of the coefficients.
 To ensure physically meaningful results, pseudo-experiments are rejected if they lead to negative eigenvalues of the density matrix or if any of the spin correlation coefficients satisfy $\abs{C_{ij}} > 1$.
 Potential biases in the pseudo-experiments have been evaluated and are negligible relative to the measurement uncertainties.
 The statistical uncertainties dominate and nearly coincide with the total uncertainties in all the observables.